 Aggravating and Mitigating Factors

-A particularly significant factor in the panel’s acceptance of the stipulation was Scheuerle’s efforts to address his chemical dependency, specifically his active participation in a recovery program.
-However, the panel also expressed concern about the risk of relapse and emphasized the need for Scheuerle to maintain his recovery support system.
+A particularly significant factor in the panel’s acceptance of the stipulation was Scheuerle’s active participation in a recovery program.
+The panel also expressed concern about relapse risk and emphasized the need for him to maintain his recovery support system going forward.

 Ongoing Oversight

-Under MCR 9.111(C)(3), the panel retains jurisdiction over the disciplinary order, which enables it to monitor Scheuerle’s compliance with recovery-related conditions.
+Under MCR 9.111(C)(3), the panel retains jurisdiction over the disciplinary order, enabling it to monitor Scheuerle’s compliance with recovery-related conditions.